minagawah/perlin-experiment/README.md

 }
 ```

+You will notice it mainly does nothing about WASM app,
+but just calculates `width` and `height`.

-It is a bit long, but if you take a closer look,
+However, if you take a closer look,
-you will notice it is mostly doing things
+you will notice a weird constant `WASM_PATH`
-that has nothing to do with using wasm files,
-but just calculating for width and height of the wrapper elements.
+being passed as an argument.

-However, you may notice what the heck `WASM_PATH` is all about?
+What the heck is this all about?
-Why it is passing `WASM_PATH` as an argument?
+Why is it passing `WASM_PATH` as an argument?

-Well, this is about the "directory" you serve your assets from.
+Well, this is about the _directory_ you want to serve your assets from.
 If I were to serve my assets from site's directory root, there is no need for passing the argument.
 Like this: